Game to beware for each Top 25 college football team

 7. Michigan: Sept.
 21 at Wisconsin

-A revamped offense gets its first major test against the Badgers' defense on the road in Madison.
+A revamped offense gets its first major test, against the Badgers' defense on the road in Madison.
 The true season-defining games won't come for the Wolverines until they face rivals later in the year, but if you're looking for a slightly different Saturday to circle on the calendar, this one will either rev up the hype machine again or create cause for concern. -- Murphy

 8. Florida: Sept.
 14 at Kentucky